 Banana Zucchini Muffins made healthy with whole wheat flour, maple syrup and chocolate bar chunks.
-Moist and tasty without any oil!
+Moist and tasty with very little oil.

 Author:Olena of ifoodreal.com

 Prep Time:10 minutes

 Cook Time:22 minutes

 1 cup (3 large) very ripe bananas, mashed